Click here for my resume

 official fan site.
 That branched into doing web sites for a variety

 of clients, including: authors J.M.

 Hochstetler, Tracey Bateman, Patty Smith Hall, Trish Perry, Susan Page Davis,

 Shockley (the voice of AT&T and Toyota) and many others through Eagle Designs.
 That business has since become Eagle Enterprises, where my husband and I minister to others through our written words, speaking, and our service in the skin care industry.

 I've included a picture of our canine family members.
 Roxie, on the left, was born July 4, 2007.

-She's Australian shepherd mixed with Flat-Haired Retriever.
+She's a Retriever mix.
 She joined our family in October 2007.
 We also added Timber (born August 1, 2013) in August 2014.
-He's an Australian cattle dog mixed with Corgi.
+He's an Australian cattle dog.